Thomsch/tellina_user_experiment/experiment_design_doc.md

 This allows the server to be reliable as the host is maintained by the CSE department.

-The server will only handle `POST` requests, which will parse the form its given into CSV format.
+The server will only handle `POST` requests.
+It will log each `POST` request to a CSV file.

 The server implementation will be similar to:
 ```PHP